-The main aim of this PhD thesis is to determine to what extent the increase in size of a concept lattice can be, after an $\exists$ -generalization on attributes and to propose a way of grouping attributes together by $\exists$ -generalization such that both the size of the formal context and that of the corresponding concept lattice decrease.
+The main aim of this PhD thesis is to determine to what extent the increase in size of a concept lattice can be, after an ∃-generalization on attributes and to propose a way of grouping attributes together by ∃-generalization such that both the size of the formal context and that of the corresponding concept lattice decrease.
 It has a great and positif impact on reducing the size of big data (big formal context) and the quantity of information (concept) in these data in order to make their analysis more easy.
-We have therefore contributed at three levels in generalizing attributes in Formal Concepts Analysis: At the first level, we have shown that the size of the lattice can increase exponentially after an $\exists$ -generalization, and we have presented the worst case of increase one can get.
+We have therefore contributed at three levels in generalizing attributes in Formal Concepts Analysis: At the first level, we have shown that the size of the lattice can increase exponentially after an ∃-generalization, and we have presented the worst case of increase one can get.
 At the second level, we have constructed a new similarity measure on attributes such that putting together similar attributes would not lead to more new concepts as grouping together non similar ones.
-Thirdly, we have studied the size of the set of informative attributes implications between the initial context and the generalization is not always compensated by a reduction of the basis of implications.
+Thirdly, we have studied the size of the set of informative attributes implications between the initial context and the generalized one, and discovered that an increase in size of the lattice after an ∃-generalization is not always compensated by a reduction of the basis of implications.